"Every culture and society should seek ways to achieve peaceful coexistence among its citizens."

 How to Inquire

-Deadline February 28: Send an email to INFO@ADIOSADVENTURETRAVEL.COM /Include full name, email address, phone number, current country of residence and experience.
+Deadline February 28: Send an email to INFO@ADIOSADVENTURETRAVEL.COM /Include full name, email address, age, phone number and current country of residence.

 March 15: Up to 10 participants will be accepted